wangwei86609/osmanthus/README.md

 ## what is the Osmanthus?
-Osmanthus is a framework for rules & logic engines, it is a lightweight library and based on MVEL library , but it is easier to use than drools, supports very complex & complicated rules and logics.
+Osmanthus is a framework for rules & flow engines, it is a lightweight library and based on MVEL library , but it is easier to use than drools, supports very complex & complicated rules and logics.
 Such as: it can help us to implement decision tree and score card rules, can execute multiple rules in parallel mode.

 ## Core features